High Swartz LLP Welcomes Real Estate & Commercial Litigation Attorney Andrew M. Olen

 1. Insurance: Identify where your business could be most at risk for a lawsuit.
 Then, make sure you have appropriate coverage.

 2. Contracts: They're a substantial driving force behind business lawsuits.
 So, take the time to draft clear and precise contracts that state responsibilities and deliverables.
-Even when dealing with friends, and maybe especially when dealing with friends, take the time to draft a contract when doing business.
-Contracts are just a way to set boundaries and set expectations up front.
-If everyone is on the same page up front, there’s less chance of hurt feelings or “I didn’t know” that’s what you meant/wanted in the future.
-A well drafted contract can and should help you protect your relationship with the person or entity you are contracting.
+Even when dealing with friends, and maybe especially with friends, take the time to draft a contract when doing business.
+Contracts are just a way to set boundaries and set expectations upfront.
+If everyone is on the same page upfront, there's less chance of hurt feelings or "I didn't know" that's what you meant/wanted in the future.
+A well-drafted contract can and should help you protect your relationship with the person or entity you are contracting.

 3. Employment Policies: Establish and communicate employee policies governing customer interactions, competitive conflicts, internal communications, etc. An employee handbook is essential for any startup business.
 Restrictive covenants can also avoid legal disputes with employees and competitors.
 Again, this is another way to set expectations.
-If you teach your employees what is expected of them, they can’t say they didn’t know later.
+If you teach your employees about expectations, they can't say they didn't know later.
 The best course of action is always policies coupled with actual training.

-4. Safety: Some businesses require more attention than others with safety regulations.
+4. Safety: Some businesses require more attention than others to safety regulations.
 Construction and manufacturing companies, for example, demand strict attention to safety concerns.
-There are ways to mitigate risks.
-There are also ways to mitigate liability.
-One of the ways to mitigate liability is make sure people are aware of dangers and safety concerns.
+There are ways to mitigate risks and liability.
+One way to mitigate liability is to ensure people are aware of dangers and safety concerns.
 Once again, both policies and training are always the best protection.

-5. Business Formation: Consider your chosen legal structure when starting your business.
+5. Business Formation: When starting your business, consider your chosen legal structure.
 Your structure impacts asset risk, taxes, operations, legal protections, and benefits.
-You should speak with both your attorney and your accountant before making this decisison.
+You should speak with both your attorney and your accountant before making this decision.
 Each business entity has its specific pros and cons.

 legal handbook to starting a running a small business